-We're all being urged to plan for our retirement, but unfortunately not

-	everyone gives it the attention it deserves.
-Well, times are changing,
+We're all being urged to plan for our retirement, but unfortunately not everyone gives it the attention it deserves.
+Well, times are changing, with the Government's auto-enrolment scheme doing its best to help tackle the pensions crisis and get people saving for their golden years.

-	and auto-enrolment is the latest Government scheme aimed at tackling the

-	pensions crisis to get people saving for their golden years.

 But just what is auto-enrolment, and what does it mean for you?
-We've

-	put together a quick guide to answer these vital questions so you can

-	look to the future with confidence.
+We've put together a quick guide to answer these vital questions so you can look to the future with confidence.

-	Auto-enrolment is a Government initiative where all workers will be

-	automatically enrolled into a workplace pension.
-The employers

-	themselves will be responsible for arranging a suitable scheme (they

-	could have their own pension, they may offer one from a specialist

-	provider or they may use a Government-backed scheme instead), with

-	employees of all kinds gradually seeing a portion of their pay packet

-	being diverted into their pension pot.
+Auto-enrolment is a Government initiative whereby all workers are (due to be) automatically enrolled into a workplace pension.
+The employers themselves will be responsible for arranging a suitable scheme (they could have their own pension, they may offer one from a specialist provider or they may use a Government-backed scheme), with employees of all kinds gradually seeing a portion of their pay packet being diverted into their pension pot.
 Back to Top

 Anyone who meets the following criteria will be automatically enrolled:

 This means that a large proportion of UK employees will be signed up – millions already have been – and even if you don't meet the criteria, you can still opt-in should you wish.
 This applies to part-time workers who perhaps earn less than the threshold (and if they earn over £5,832, their employer will have to make a contribution too), as well as those who are under 22 or over state pension age but still working.
 Back to Top

 Basically, a proportion of your eligible earnings will go into your pension pot each month, which will be topped up by your employer's contribution as well as Government tax relief.
 Over the next few years the minimum contribution amounts will start to increase, but currently the minimum amount an employee will pay into their pot will be 0.8% of their own earnings, topped up by their employer's contribution of 1% (of the employee's qualifying earnings) and a further 0.2% in the form of tax relief.